Yang Xiong (Water Margin): Killing his adulteress wife

-Becoming an outlaw[edit]
+Becoming an outlaw

 Yang Xiong and Shi Xiu decide to seek refuge at the outlaw stronghold of Liangshan Marsh.
 They are joined by Shi Qian, who has chanced upon the killings while stealing from graves at Mount Cuiping.
 Along the way, they rest in an inn owned by the Zhu Family Manor.
-Shi Qian steals the inn's only rooster to cook for meal as the place has nothing nice to offer, sparking off a fight between the three and the innkeeper.
+Shi Qian steals the inn's only rooster to cook for a meal as the place has nothing nice to offer, sparking off a fight between the three and the innkeeper.
 Shi Xiu burns down the inn as the innkeeper fetches men to seize them.
 Shi Qian is caught in a trap as they flee.
 Yang Xiong and Shi Xiu stumble into the neighbouring Li Family Manor, where they run into Du Xing, who has once received help from Yang in Jizhou.
 Du takes them to his master Li Ying, who agrees to help them get Shi Qian freed.
 Li submits the request in two consecutive letters to the Zhu Family Manor, but the Zhus refuse both times.
 When Li Ying goes to confront them, he is injured by an arrow.
-Yang Xiong and Shi Xiu then proceed to Liangshan, their only hope to save Shi Qian.
+Yang Xiong and Shi Xiu then proceeds to Liangshan, their only hope to save Shi Qian.
 After three offensives, Liangshan overruns the Zhu Family Manor and releases Shi Qian.